 Most CBD products are made with some carrier substance that mixes with the CBD itself to give it shape or texture.
 Many products use oils, like CBD gummies and edibles, most CBD oil tinctures, and CBD creams and topicals.
 A few tinctures use alcohol as a solvent and base, and nearly all CBD vape juice uses propylene glycol and glycerin (even if it’s mistakenly called oil).
 Generally speaking, the base liquid is probably more at risk of degrading than the CBD itself.

 Although it’s rare in CBD products, oils can become rancid when the fatty acids oxidize.
 Coconut oil, for example, begins to break down in about 18 months.
-Tinctures made by alcohol infusion are likely to keep longer than those made with oil, but they definitely taste like medicine.
-CBD vape juice, like all e-liquid, is not likely to “go bad” to the point that it’s unvapeable, but some flavorings used in e-juice can get stale, and sweeteners (if used) can clog coils and wicks as they thicken and degrade with age.
+Tinctures made by alcohol infusion are likely to keep longer than those made with oil, but some people dislike them because they definitely taste like medicine.
+CBD vape juice, like all e-liquid, is not likely to “go bad” to the point that it’s unvapeable, but some flavorings in e-juice can get stale, and sweeteners (if used) can clog coils and wicks as they thicken and degrade with age.

 How much organic material is left in any particular CBD product depends in large part on the method used to extract the CBD from the hemp or marijuana plant.
 Most current commercial CBD products have almost none of the original plant matter left (especially if they’re made with CBD isolate), so degradation caused by decaying bits of hemp is generally not an issue.

 The good news is that you’ll probably use your CBD long before it gets close to losing its potency or spoiling.
 You would have to be extremely careless in handling your CBD products for it to noticeably degrade in less than a year.
 Beyond that, there are a couple ways to tell if your CBD is still okay to use.